jenkinsci/ecutest-plugin/README.md

 <details>
     <summary>The ECU-TEST GUI is not visible or there are problems with external tool connections.</summary>

-> When running the Jenkins slave (or master) as a Windows service that executes ECU-TEST then by default this service runs in scope of the SYSTEM user in a background Windows session.
+> When running the Jenkins agent (or master) as a Windows service that executes ECU-TEST then by default this service runs in scope of the SYSTEM user in a background Windows session.
 Therefore all processes started in this session are not visible to the normal user session and there could be problems due to insufficient user rights.

-> In summary it is _**NOT**_ recommended to install the slave as a service but to run the slave from command line or to launch via Java Web Start.
+> In summary it is _**NOT**_ recommended to install the agent as a service but to run the agent from command line or to launch via Java Web Start.

 > In order to be able to use this prefered approach follow these instructions:
 >  - Open "Global Security Configuration" in Jenkins and set the "TCP port for JNLP agents" either to "random" or to "fixed" unused port number greater than 1024.
->  - Create a new slave or configure an existing one and set the launch method to "Launch agent via Java Web Start".
+>  - Create a new agent or configure an existing one and set the launch method to "Launch agent via Java Web Start".
->  - Start the slave by either using the "Launch" button or execute the displayed Java command in a command prompt.
+>  - Start the agent by either using the "Launch" button or execute the displayed Java command in a command prompt.

-> Now the ECU-TEST GUI should appear in the same session as the Jenkins slave is running when starting a new build.
+> Now the ECU-TEST GUI should appear in the same session as the Jenkins agent is running when starting a new build.
 Additionally, other problems with external tools connected to ECU-TEST or the Tool-Server should be limited.
 </details>